15 Nov How to Create Social Media Planning Templates

 One last comment: some of the most successful businesses I connect with, both small and large, don’t post on social media every day; and some, gasp, aren’t even on social media (or are on one-to-two platforms).
 I’m a social media coordinator – I get how important social media marketing is.
 But, this is not a life-and-death situation.
 I can name several “companies” that thrive on social media, but have nearly no business.
 At the end of the day, you need to have a stellar product or service and a genuine connection with loyal followers.
 In other words, you need to have something to post about.
 Your goal should be to have so many wonderful things to post that you have them queued up; if you’re spending more time trying to come up with something to post than doing things to post about, that’s a problem.

 I know this is a lot of information, and you might be thinking, “I make jewelry for a living.
 Do I really need to have a social media plan?”
 The answer is, not necessarily.
 However, if you want to grow your presence online for any number of reasons, a social media plan – though it might take a little time up front – will make your life easier and more organized when it actually comes time to post.
-If you want more help in this arena for 2018, please reach out to me at Jessica@Germono.com.
+If you want more help in this arena for 2018, please reach out to us at info@Germono.com.
 We can set up a consultation to figure out how to bring your social media goals to life.